 An infected nail often will have unsightly white/yellow or orange/brown patches or streaks.
 It can also turn thicker, crumbly, ragged or dull, according to the Mayo Clinic.
 In some cases the nail will emit a slightly foul odor and it may separate from the nail bed, a process known as onycholysis.

-Diagnosis & Tests
+Diagnosis & tests

-Although 50 percent of all nail disorders can be categorized as onychomycosis, it is not always possible to identify the disease accurately by just looking at the symptoms, according to a treatment guideline commissioned for the British Association of Dermatologists.
+Although half of all nail disorders can be categorized as onychomycosis, it is not always possible to identify the disease accurately by just looking at the symptoms, according to a treatment guideline commissioned for the British Association of Dermatologists.
 Other conditions, such as psoriasis, can result in similar nail abnormalities as well.
 Once the above symptoms are observed, lab tests consist of microscopy to visualize fungal elements and a mycological culture to help identify the species of microbes involved will provide a more definitive diagnosis.
 Since onychomycosis is primarily a disease of the nail bed rather than of the nail plate, skin debris and samples taken from the spot closest to the infection is likely to yield the best results, according to the British guidelines.

-Treatment & Medications
+Treatment & medication

-Oral antifungal medications such as terbinafine (commonly marketed under the trade name Lamisil), itraconazole (Sporanox) and fluconazole (Diflucan or Trican) encourage the growth of new, non-infected nail, while slowly cycling out infected portion of the nail, according to the Mayo Clinic.
-The medication is usually taken for six to 12 weeks, but a toenail may take up to 78 weeks to grow fully and preventative measures should be taken during that gap to avoid recurrent infection.
+Oral antifungal medications such as terbinafine (commonly marketed under the trade name Lamisil), itraconazole (Sporanox) and fluconazole (Diflucan or Trican) encourage the growth of new, non-infected nail, while slowly cycling out the infected portion of the nail, according to the Mayo Clinic.
+The medication is usually taken for six to 12 weeks, but a toenail may take up to 78 weeks to grow fully, and preventative measures should be taken during that gap to avoid recurrent infection.